QubesOS/qubes-doc/SystemDoc/VMInterface.md

 GUI protocol
 ------------

 GUI initialization includes passing the whole screen dimensions from dom0 to VM.
-This will most likely be overwritten by qubes.[SetMonitorLayout?](/wiki/SystemDoc/SetMonitorLayout) Qubes RPC call.
+This will most likely be overwritten by qubes.SetMonitorLayout Qubes RPC call.